RavenProject/Ravencoin/static-builds/README.md

 [script.sh](/static-builds/script.sh)

-Both of the following variables allow you to change parameters of the build:
+The following variables allow you to change parameters of the build:
 ```
 DISTNAME
 ```
 (to change the build number of the release)

-and

 ```
 MAKEOPTS